UCL/rsd-engineeringcourse/README.md

 # Contributing to this repository

-This repository contains the course notes as jupyter notebooks.
-This makes it a bit difficult to contribute and to review contributions.
-Please, only include changes in the cells modified and not other metadata that changes when running them.
+This repository contains the course notes as Jupyter notebooks converted into `py:percent` format.
+This allows to edit the files as plain text as well as jupyter notebooks.
+To edit them as jupyter notebooks you'll need to have installed jupytext and open the `ipynb.py` files as notebooks via right-click and select "open with" and "notebook" on the Jupyter file browser.

 ⚠ Do not run `make` locally on your computer! ⚠